bbailey-piq/irp_integration/docs/api.md

 held on the account, policy and location searches across three exposures, with no contrary observation.

-Every one of those observations came from a single tenant (``prodmgmt`` on ``api-euw1``, bearer auth), so the guards below are load-bearing rather than decoration.
+Every one of those observations came from one tenant in one region, so the three guards below do real work rather than decorating the loop.
+Another deployment may differ.
 Progress is tracked by hashing page content rather than by reading record IDs, so a response shape that differs from the spec, or records carrying no recognizable identifier, still end the walk instead of spinning.

-Any page identical to one already seen stops it with a warning — which is what a server that clamps or ignores an out-of-range ``offset`` would produce — as does exceeding ``max_pages``, as does a page larger than ``limit``, that last one meaning the operation ignored pagination altogether and the first response was already complete.
+Two guards mean completeness could not be established, and both raise ``IRPAPIError`` instead of returning the records accumulated so far: a page identical to one already seen, which is what a server that clamps or ignores an out-of-range ``offset`` would produce, and exhausting ``max_pages`` while pages are still coming back full.
+Callers create portfolios out of these results, so a truncated list returned as though it were complete builds a sub-portfolio that is missing accounts and reports success.
+Raising is the only way the caller finds out.
+The third guard, a page larger than ``limit``, is not an error: it means the operation ignored pagination altogether and the first response was already the whole result, so that page is returned.

+An empty page and a page shorter than ``limit`` both end the walk normally.

 One failure mode is deliberately left uncovered: a server that genuinely treats ``offset`` as a page number *and* answers an out-of-range page with